VSCHY/ORCHIDEE_HTUs/README.md

 ### III.1. run.def

 `grdc_file` : Location of the Observations file used to construct the routing_file.
 `routing_file`: Location of the River Routing file used in the simulation.
 `output_file`: Location of the ORCHIDEE Output file with the HTUDis variable.
 `simulation_name`: Name of your simulation.
 `name_output`: Prefix for the output csv with discharge (observed + simulated) that will be generated.
-`name_output`
 `y0`: first year of the simulation.
 `y1`: last year of the simulation.

 ### III.2.
 1_exploration_stations.py
 The stations available and their metadata will be saved in a csv file as well as the percentage of data available if y0 and y1 are indicated.